 Camelback crickets appear throughout most of the United States.
 They will move into areas around the home taking up residence under porches and sheds.
 They love moisture and darkness.
 Such areas produce fungus and mold – both of which can feed this species of cricket.
 In addition to mold and fungus, camelback crickets will feed on fabric.
 This becomes a problem in the home since migrating crickets can cause substantial damage if left unchecked.

-If the population is large, expect to have them migrating out of the crawl space and into living areas of the home.
-This is disconcerting to residents since this cricket is unusual to look at.
-It is almost hairy looking with all it’s antennae.
-Since it grows large, many people are surprised at just how big they are.
+Since camelback crickets grow large, many people are surprised at how big they can get.
 Another unique feature of this cricket is that they jump randomly and are more likely to jump at you than away from you.
-It is believed this is due to how they see.
-Their vision is such that it appears to them they are moving away from it’s predator but in fact they are moving towards it.
-Some people speculate this has lead the species to appear to be attacking which in turn chases away would-be predators.
-Whatever the reason, keep in mind they cannot bite or sting.
-Even still, having a large unusual insect jumping at you will probably feel disconcerting.
+Its believed this is due to how they see.
+Their vision is such that it appears to them they are moving away from a potential predator but in fact they are moving towards it.
+Some behavior will in fact spook some predators leading scientists to conclude its evolved this way for defensive purposes.

 CAMELBACK CRICKET TRAPS *